georchestra/geonetwork/docs/eng/users/source/admin/harvesting/index.rst

         This is a good harvesting protocol that is widely used among libraries.
         GeoNetwork implements version 2.0 of the protocol.

+#.  *ArcSDE*
+        This is a harvesting protocol for metadata stored in an ArcSDE installation.

 The drop down list shows all available protocols.
 Pressing the Add button you will reach an edit page whose content depends on the chosen protocol.
 The Back button will go back to the main page.